The Menu Order System

-The Menu Order System is a feature that allows you to bring an easy to use ordering system that allows users to place orders from the comfort of their own home, track their order’s progress, and get notified when it’s ready to be picked up.
-It’s also easy to use for your company’s employees and gives them the ability to quickly view orders and adjust their statuses from ordered to completed.
+The Menu Order System allows you to bring an easy to use ordering system that allows users to place orders from the comfort of their own home, track their order’s progress, and get notified when it’s ready to be picked up.

-While it’s called the Menu Order System it’s not limited to the food industry.
+While it’s called the Menu Order System, it’s not limited to the food industry.
 Any company that sells products can use this feature.
-Some use cases of this feature are:

 How to set up the Menu Order System